PRP Therapy for the treatment of a common knee condition

-With over 8500 peer-reviewed journal studies researching the safe and effective use of Platelet Rich Plasma, PRP works to heal and rejuvenate tissue, especially for knee osteoarthritis.
-Research and clinical data continues to prove PRP therapy has applications in healing many degenerative conditions.
+With over 8500 peer-reviewed journal studies researching the safe and effective use of Platelet Rich Plasma, PRP therapy works to heal and rejuvenate tissue, especially for knee osteoarthritis.
+Research and clinical data continue to prove PRP has applications in healing many degenerative conditions.

 What is PRP?

 Platelet Rich Plasma or PRP therapy is one of a few techniques in a branch of medicine called Regenerative Injection Therapies.
 PRP Therapy is been used since the 1990s to heal tissue by utilizing the patient’s own platelets, concentrated with a centrifuge and delivered back into an area of damage or degeneration.
 The resultant wound healing process is amplified and stronger than if left alone.